apache/pulsar/site/docs/latest/admin-api/non-persistent-topics.md

+---
+title: Managing non-persistent topics
+---

 Non-persistent can be used in applications that only want to consume real time published messages and do not need persistent guarantee that can also reduce message-publish latency by removing overhead of persisting messages.

 In all of the instructions and commands below, the topic name structure is:

 `non-persistent://property/cluster/namespace/topic`

+## Non-persistent topics resources

 ### Get stats